logo RankiaUnited Kingdom

 When you're new to trading, it's strongly recommended to begin with a demo account.
 Although the urge to start investing real money right away is understandable, it's not the best approach for beginners.

 A demo account allows you to practise trading under real market conditions, but using virtual funds.
-This helps you get familiar with how the platform works, test different strategies, and gain confidence—without putting your own money at risk.
+This helps you get familiar with how the platform works, test different strategies, and gain confidence — without putting your own money at risk. eToro offers $100,000 in virtual funds; XTB also offers a full demo; Trading 212 has a practice account that mirrors the live platform.

 There are different types of demo accounts available.
 Some brokers may provide unlimited access and generous virtual balances, while others set time or usage limits.
 It's also important to know that not every broker offers a demo account, so take time to check this before signing up.